Aaron Maté: Journalism

-Scepticism of Special Counsel Investigation and Russia's role in election interference
+Scepticism about Russian election interference claims

 Using the term "Russiagate", Maté covered the story around Russian interference in the 2016 United States elections and criticized the mainstream media coverage of the Special Counsel investigation.

 In October 2017, Maté discussed the media coverage of the investigation in The Nation, stating that "unverified claims are reported with little to no scepticism ... developments are cherry-picked and overhyped, while countervailing ones are minimised or ignored.
 Front-page headlines advertise explosive and incriminating developments, only to often be undermined by the article's content, or retracted entirely."
-Maté said use of social media by Russia had no effect on the election: "To suggest 200 [Twitter] accounts out of 328 million could have had an impact is as much an insult to common sense as it is to basic math".
-"A $100,000 Facebook ad purchase seems unlikely to have had much impact in a $6.8 billion election".
-In a July 2018 article in The Nation following the 2018 Russia–United States summit in Helsinki between President Donald Trump and Russian President Vladimir Putin, he defended Trump against the statements made against him, such as the claim the summit had triggered an American "national security crisis".
-In May 2017, Bob Cesca wrote on the Salon website: "Both Maté and [Zack] Beauchamp go to great lengths to characterize speculation about the Trump-Russia connection, which I would describe as small-C conspiracy theories, as being on a similar level as Alex Jones' loony big-C conspiracy mongering."
+Maté contended that use of social media by Russia had no effect on the election: "To suggest 200 [Twitter] accounts out of 328 million could have had an impact is as much an insult to common sense as it is to basic math."
+And: "A $100,000 Facebook ad purchase seems unlikely to have had much impact in a $6.8 billion election."

-In December 2017, Maté interviewed Luke Harding on The Real News Network about Harding's just published book about the Russian interference to help Trump, Collusion: Secret Meetings, Dirty Money, and How Russia Helped Donald Trump Win.
+In a July 2018 article in The Nation, following the 2018 Russia–United States Summit in Helsinki between President Donald Trump and Russian President Vladimir Putin, he defended Trump against the statements made against him, such as the claim the summit had triggered an American "national security crisis".
+In December 2017, Maté interviewed Luke Harding on The Real News Network about Harding's book about the Russian interference to help Trump, Collusion: Secret Meetings, Dirty Money, and How Russia Helped Donald Trump Win.
 Vanity Fair described Maté as "a polite but dogged skeptic who administered a memorable vivisection" to Harding during the interview.

 Maté earned an Izzy Award in April 2019 for his work "taking a factual, meticulous approach to the overhyped, over-exaggerated Russia election-collusion story" and for challenging press coverage of Robert Mueller's Special Counsel investigation.

-In November 2019, Maté suggested John Brennan, former director of the CIA, had suspicious reasons for the investigation into Russian links in a November 2019 article for Real Clear Investigations.
+In November 2019, Maté suggested that former CIA director John Brennan had impure reasons for the investigation into Russian links in a November 2019 article for Real Clear Investigations.

-In December 2019, Maté appeared on Tucker Carlson's Fox News show and said that people "are accepting the claim that Russia hacked the DNC, even though there's been no evidence yet".
-Carlson pushed back against Maté's assesment, who then said that there have been "claims" from "discredited intelligence officials".
+In December 2019, Maté appeared on the Tucker Carlson Tonight talk show on Fox News and said that people "are accepting the claim that Russia hacked the DNC, even though there's been no evidence yet".
+Maté said that the "claims" came from "discredited intelligence officials".
 After numerous investigations into the 2016 election interference, U.S. intelligence agencies reported with "high confidence" that Russia was the culprit in the DNC cyberattacks.

 In May 2020, Maté stated: "All of the available evidence showed just how baseless [Russiagate] was".
 He said those who resisted Trump's administration were distracted by the "conspiracy theory that he conspired with or was blackmailed by Russia".